5 Things to do Before Giving Birth to Twins

 A twin pregnancy is very different to carrying just one baby.
 Your body has to work twice as hard and getting enough rest beforehand is vital.
 Believe me, you will need it.
-Leaving work early is probably a good idea but don’t do anything strenuous like decorating the nursery otherwise you could end up spending the rest of your pregnancy in hospital.
+Leaving work early is probably a good idea but don’t do anything strenuous like decorating the nursery.
+You don’t want to end up spending the rest of your pregnancy in hospital.

 3. Gather Information

 Join a twins club and speak to other mums and dads to get a real picture of what it’s like to have twins.
-These groups are usually very positive and very supportive and can be a valuable resource before and after the birth.
+TAMBA Twins and Multiple Births Association is the UK’s leading twins and triplets charity.
+Groups such as these are usually very positive and supportive.
+They can be a valuable resource before and after the birth.

 4. Assemble a Support Network

 The first few months after the birth will be very hard work.
-You will be tired, probably more tired than you ever thought possible, and if you have a caesarean section you will be recovering from what is a fairly major operation.
-Having several reliable people that you can turn to when things get tough is crucial, and not just for the first couple of weeks.
+You will be tired, probably more tired than you ever thought possible.
+If you have a caesarean section you will be recovering from what is a fairly major operation.
+Having several reliable people you can turn to when things get tough is crucial.
+Try to get people who will offer support for longer than the first couple of weeks.